aws/aws-cdk/packages/@aws-cdk/aws-iot-actions-alpha/README.md

 });
 ```

-## Send messages to HTTPS endpoints
+## Send Messages to HTTPS Endpoints

 The code snippet below creates an AWS IoT Rule that sends messages
 to an HTTPS endpoint when it is triggered: